openSUSE/news-o-o/_posts/2007-08-09-announcing-opensuse-103-beta-1.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-09 18:50:31+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/09/announcing-opensuse-103-beta-1/
+slug: announcing-opensuse-103-beta-1
-title: "Announcing openSUSE 10.3 Beta 1"
+title: Announcing openSUSE 10.3 Beta 1
+wordpress_id: 106
 categories:
 - Announcements
 - Distribution
 ---

 The openSUSE team is proud to announce the first Beta release of openSUSE 10.3.
 There are many exciting enhancements and features in the new release.
 Among these are a whole new and greatly improved package management stack (libzypp), significantly faster boot time, parts of KDE 4, a 1-CD KDE Install and a 1-CD GNOME install, beautiful green artwork, a new One-Click Install technology that integrates with the openSUSE Build Service and much more